Jonah (2019 miniseries): Part 2

 While Fiona was looking through a new contract deal, Jonah felt unwell, a checkup revealed that .a dialysis treatment actually strains the heart, so while his kidney may be better, a heart attack may still be possible.
 When he started, he met Penina, a fellow diabetic, but throughout his treatment, only Frank Bunce saw him, but even he was taken aback by the equipment and Jonah's plight.
-A few weeks later, as Penina passed away, he decided to propose to Fiona.
+A few weeks later, as Penina died, he decided to propose to Fiona.
 A few weeks later, he returned to play for Wellington Hurricanes in 2003.
 He already lost his explosive power, and can only be a holding defender as he cannot afford to perform full strength solo tackles.
 Those are compounded by his minute restrictions.
 He later conceded that he needed to consider retirement.

 Time returns to 1995, and footages of the real Jonah against Ireland was shown, where he scored two tries on his World Cup debut match, and Eric Rush answered most answers for him, as he became increasingly uncomfortable with dealing with the press, so Chris Ginter conducted a pre-recorded interview with him.
 There, Jonah recounted his rough childhood, and fully disclosed he physically fought back against his father.
 Fearing that the media could backlash, Jonah was simply telling the raw and ugly truth.

 Time skips to 2004, with his rugby career nearly over, he was playing Grand Turismo 4 on PlayStation 2 and trying to get Fiona's jacket, he tripped, but was unable to feel his feet.
 Having lost 90% of sensations on his feet, he let pride get in the way and tried to walk down stairs, and tripped again.
 He later conceded that he needed a wheelchair, and he lost the ability to drive because he no longer has the ability to sense which pedal he was pressing.
 Grant Kereama still offered to donate his kidney after finding they both have O+-type blood, and other test also came back showing the matches, so Grant could become a live donor for Jonah.

 Four months after the transplant, where the transplanted kidney is placed inside the rib cage, so it can be protected from the tackles and hits.
 In 2005, he made his return at Twickenham to play in an invitational match with Martin Johnson, but he dislocated his left shoulder in a tackle, and his glenohumeral joint was worn off.

 In 2007, Jonah met Nadene in a club, but just like his breakup with Tanya, Jonah tried to deny and ignore everything, but a more astute Fiona tried to reason with him, and also tried to convince him to take it easy and retire from rugby.
 Like last times, he gave away the house and cars, except for his original Ford Mustang.
 When he drove off, he lost control, but he didn't crash.